jonathanbernal/admin-dashboard/README.md

 I also learned how to implement animations on items.
 I mainly focused on making animations that would trigger when hovering over the different items of the dashboard.

+# License
+You can use this website as you wish or improve upon it if you feel like it.